Feminist digital humanities: Issues Discussed in Feminist Digital Humanities

 Another issue that is discussed in feminist digital humanities is online harassment.
 Most women are negatively affected by being harassed online, which seeks to silence women’s voices and adversely manipulate women’s personal and professional lives.
 Feminist scholars regard online harassment as part of a wide range of harassing behaviors that women experience, consistent with a misogynist ideology that considers women as inferior.
 Online harassment happens collectively in social media platforms, where people take their rights to speak grantedly by harassing women.
 Misogyny and sexism are examples of online harassment that frequently happened to younger women in social media platforms especially Twitter and Instagram.
 These platforms increase the visibility of making harassment available to a much wider audience and enabling wide-reaching calls for others to engage in negative behaviors.

 Living in the era of technology, misogyny's agenda is alive and widely spread over the internet with brutal remarks towards women.
 On Twitter specifically, most of the time tweets tormenting women are misogynistic and related to pornography by using tags such as rape, slut and whore.
+Women of colour are disproportionately affected by this online misogyny.
+In 2018, Amnesty international released an analysis of 228,000 tweets sent to 778 women in politics and black women were 84% more likely to be targeted with abuse and harassment.
 In order to dismiss this misogyny, gender-related hashtags are created and trended worldwide by the victims and relatively voice out their hardships to disclose gendered violence as well as create a space for solidarity.
 Other than that, millions of women and feminists march across countries to demand for equal rights.
 The women’s march was organized in reaction to the hyper-masculinity of Trump’s election campaign with his inappropriate attitude towards women that are against his perspectives reproductive rights.
 Furthermore, the Women’s Media Center (WMC) is built to serve as a platform for women to share their dissatisfaction towards the harassment that they face every day.
 A sub-project, a WMC Speech Project enables women to access their free speech rights and write anonymously for any categories offered in the project.
-Some heavy issues are discussed closely by feminists.